-Toned, washboard abs will keep your partner happy and boost your self-confidence with every outfit you put on.
-So get ready to pull those tight pants out of your dresser, this is the abs workout guide to six-pack abs and a flat, toned core!
+Washboard abs will keep your partner happy and boost your self-confidence with every outfit you put on.
+So get ready to pull those tight pants out of your dresser and start the best abdominal exercises.

 Unlike other body parts, you can train your abdominal muscles every day.
-You can do many of these exercises with little to no equipment, in the comfort of your home.
-These exercises should be done in 2-3 sets of 15-25 reps, or 2-3 sets of 60-second intervals.
-Rest between sets should be between 30-60 seconds.
+You can do many of these exercises with little to no equipment in the comfort of your home.
+These exercises should be done in 2-3 sets of 15-25 reps or 2-3 sets of 60-second intervals.
+The rest between sets should be between 30-60 seconds.
 Each of the exercises below has links to videos where you can watch them demonstrated.

 Reverse Push Up

-Reverse pushups will work out your shoulders, chest, triceps, and upper back in addition to your core.
+Reverse pushups will work out your shoulders, chest, triceps, upper back, and lower back, in addition to your core.

-- Keep a steady base with your hands under your shoulders and feet firmly on the ground.
+- Keep a steady base with your hands under your shoulders and slowly lower your feet on the ground.

-- Squeeze your quads, glutes, and tighten your abdominal muscles throughout the exercise.
+- Squeeze your quads, glutes, and tighten your abdominal muscles throughout the exercise when you are cutting.

 - Drive your butt towards your heels, and then lock your arms out at the top of the motion.